 Newborn, or neonatal, acne causes small, red pimples to develop, usually around 2–6 weeks of age.
 However, some babies are born with them.

-The pimples tend to develop on the baby’s cheeks and nose, but breakouts can also appear on the:
+The pimples tend to develop on the baby’s cheeks and nose, but breakouts can also appear elsewhere on the face and body.

 Treatment

-Generally, newborn acne is not a cause for concern.
+Generally, newborn or neonatal acne is not a cause for concern.
 It is unlikely to cause scarring and tends to clear up without treatment after a few weeks or months.

 • gently wash the baby’s skin with lukewarm water